WebKit/WebKit/Source/bmalloc/libpas/Documentation.md

 Sadly, it's a bit more complicated than that:

 - Directories don't track pages; they track views.
-Shared page directories have views of pages whose actual eligibility is covered by the eligibile bits in the segregated size directories that hold the shared page's partial views.
+Shared page directories have views of pages whose actual eligibility is covered by the eligible bits in the segregated size directories that hold the shared page's partial views.
 So, insofar as taking eligibility is part of the algorithm, shared page directories have to take eligibility for each partial view associated with the shared view.
 - Shared and exclusive views could both be in a state where they don't even have a page.
 So, before looking at